NVIDIA/cuda-quantum/docs/sphinx/api/builtin_ops.rst

 :code:`r1`
 ---------------------

-This is an arbitrary rotation about the |1> state.
+This operation is an arbitrary rotation about the |1> state.

 .. code-block:: cpp